Sidak08/portfolio/README.md

-Here's a README for your portfolio site:

----

 # Portfolio Website

 Welcome to my personal portfolio site!
 This website showcases various projects I've worked on, highlighting my skills and experience in web development, programming, and hackathons.